 This isn't just a popular fireworks-watching spot, it's also a popular day spot to celebrate the 4th of July.
 Mission Bay has a long waterfront lined with picnic spots, which are up for grabs on Independence Day.
-If you have a big group you need to get there early -- like before 8 am early -- to secure a spot, especially if you want one with enough room to set up a volleyball net or other fun 4th of July games.
+If you have a big group you need to get there early (before 8 a.m.) to secure a spot, especially if you want one with enough room to set up a volleyball net or other fun 4th of July games.
 Even smaller groups will want to probably get there at some point in the morning.
-The later it gets in the day the more traffic and parking will be a hassle, though luckily Mission Bay does have a lot of onsite parking (but it will fill by the evening).
-Your early morning planning will be worth it, though, because you'll have a fun day in the gorgeous San Diego sunshine (unless it's one of the rare summers that June Gloom extends into July) and a perfect spot to watch the Big Bay Boom fireworks once night falls.
+The later it gets in the day, the more traffic and parking will be a hassle, though luckily Mission Bay does have a lot of onsite parking (but it will fill by the evening).
+Your early morning planning will be worth it, though, because you'll have a fun day in the gorgeous San Diego sunshine (unless it's one of the rare summers that June Gloom extends into July) and a perfect spot to watch the Big Bay Boom fireworks, starting around 9 p.m.

-The heyday of the 4th of July at Pacific Beach (PB) passed several years ago with the alcohol beach ban, but that doesn't mean this bustling San Diego beach community doesn't still know how to party when Independence Day rolls around -- plus, now it's easier (ok, marginally easier) to find parking compared to the days when PB was the place to be for the 4th.
-Now you'll find a calmer beachfront where revelers leave the bars lining Garnet and Grand to catch the firework show down the coastline that's shot off from Ocean Beach's (OB) pier, before heading back to one of the after-firework parties at one of PB's hopping clubs.
-The firework show from PB won't be quite as close-up compared to heading to OB, but you'll still get your firework fix with a focus on the fun that comes after.
-If you want to be closer, get to OB early to find parking and then spend time at one of its fun, laid-back bars.Continue to 5 of 11 below.
+The heyday of the 4th of July at Pacific Beach (PB) passed several years ago with the alcohol beach ban, but that doesn't mean this bustling San Diego beach community doesn't still know how to party when Independence Day rolls around.
+You'll find a calm beachfront where revelers leave the bars lining Garnet and Grand to catch the firework show down the coastline that's shot off from Ocean Beach's (OB) pier, before heading back to one of the after-firework parties at one of PB's hopping clubs.
+The firework show from PB won't be quite as close-up compared to heading to OB, but you'll still get your fireworks fix with a focus on the fun that comes after.
+If you want to be closer, get to OB early to find parking, and then spend time at one of its fun, laid-back bars.Continue to 5 of 10 below.

-For those who are from the Midwest (or another area of the country where fireworks are shot up over lakes), you probably spent 4th of July watching fireworks from the comfort of a rocking boat.
-It's a pretty memorable way to see fireworks since they're often literally right above you, and in San Diego, you can still utilize that opportunity if you take a 4th of July harbor cruise.
+Watching fireworks from a boat is a pretty memorable way to spend the night since the show is often literally right above you, and in San Diego, you can capture that feeling with a 4th of July harbor cruise.
 Hornblower Cruises and Flagship Cruises are two companies that offer dinner cruises on Independence Day that sail into the night so you can see the Big Bay Boom fireworks from the boat.
-You can also charter a yacht or sailboat for the day....though that may be substantially more expensive.
+You can also charter a yacht or sailboat for the day, but that will likely be substantially more expensive.

-Kids will love this firework watching option -- and so will adults.
+Kids will love this option.
 On the Fourth of July, the ship museums of San Diego open their doors for some ship exploring and fireworks seen from the decks.
-The Maritime Museum is made up of several historic ships, and a few -- including the Berkeley steam ferry -- have dinner and firework packages or special Independence day cruises offered.
+The Maritime Museum is made up of several historic ships, and a few (including the Berkeley steam ferry) have dinner and firework packages or special Independence day cruises offered.
 You can learn more about which ships offer what 4th of July activity on the Maritime Museum website.
 The famous USS Midway Museum on the embarcadero keeps its flight deck open late for firework viewing.
 Bring a picnic blanket and some snacks and get ready for a unique way to view the fireworks taking off over head.

 If you want a beachfront fireworks show in one of the prettiest areas of San Diego, head across San Diego Bay to Coronado.
 Each summer on the 4th of July, the city of Coronado shoots off fireworks over scenic Glorietta Bay.
 You can grab a spot along the long, wide beach and relax to the sound of the waves and fireworks sizzling down through the sky.
 Fill your day in Coronado with the morning parade down Orange Street and an afternoon concert in Spreckels Park.